chen7david/web-development-basic/README.md

 - elements may or may not have attributes.
 - elements may or may not have content.

+### Lesson Objectives:
+At the end of this lesson you will be able to answer the following questions:
+- What is HTML?
+- What is HTML used for?
+- What does an HTML document look like?
+- What are the parts of an HTML document and what does each part describe?
+- What is an HTML element?
+- What parts can an HTML element have and what does each part do?
+- What are the most commonly used HTML elements? (name then and also specify if they have a closign tag)

 ```html
 <!-- This is a commnent and will not be rendered on the webpage -->